beneathwithme/PoGo-UWP/README.md

 Q: Why is the Device portal returning error 0x80073cf6?

 A: Change storage settings from SD card to phone storage.
-More infos [here](github.com/ST-Apps/PoGo-UWP/issues/11) If you already had the app installed, probably a reboot is required.
+More infos [here](github.com/ST-Apps/PoGo-UWP/issues/11) If you already had the app installed, you will need to reboot your device before attempting to deploy again.

 Q: How can I logout?